HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/guides/performance_tuning/kubernetes/rendering_large_config.md

 ---
-title: Rendering - Large-Sized Configuration
+title: Rendering - Large Configuration
 ---

 # Sizing guidance for rendering in a large Kubernetes configuration